This post was updated on May 31, 2022

 30+ CRM statistics that you need to know

-So we know how CRM software can help you make sales — now let’s take a look at how it can help you increase those sales.
+So we know how CRM software can help you make sales.
+Now let’s take a look at how better CRM usage, different features, and more can help you increase those sales.

-We’ve reviewed some of the latest stats and figures.
-You’ll have a good idea of how to fully utilize your CRM system and improve your sales.
+We’ve gathered the latest stats and figures to show you how to fully utilize your CRM system and improve your sales.

 But why has this increase happened, and what does it have to do with your sales?